 What is the difference between your service and the ones offered by the NHS and local council?
 When you employ us you get on site access to a Specialist Nurse with expert training and qualifications straight away without going through referral hubs or less qualified staff first.
 Staff are based in your school and are completely focussed on the needs of your school.

 School Nurses in council and NHS services are working with high numbers of cases, low numbers of staff and are limited to what they can offer because they have other responsibilities within their organisations.
-They tend to have waiting lists.
+They tend to have long waiting lists.
 Because you pay for our service at MY School Health you get the reassurance of an on site service, determining who is seen by the nurse and no waiting times.
 Effectively you get what you need quickly and in a more tailored way.